nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Deletion feature

-The deletion mechanism is facilitated by 'Parser', 'Add', 'ModuleList' and 'UI', where a Module object will be deleted according to the module code inputted by the user and removed from the module list.
+The deletion mechanism is facilitated by 'Parser', 'Delete', 'ModuleList' and 'UI', where a Module object will be deleted according to the module code inputted by the user and removed from the module list.

-Below is an example usage scenario and how the addition mechanism behaves at each step:
+Below is an example usage scenario and how the deletion mechanism behaves at each step:

 Step 1: Assume that the user has already added a module named CS2113 into the ModuleList using the following command, "add m/cs2113 s/y2s1 mc/4 g/a"